mendhak/mendhak.github.io/posts/2021-11-12-synchronize-login-wallpaper-ubuntu.md

 ---
-title: "Syncing the login wallpaper with the desktop wallpaper on Ubuntu 20.04"
+title: "Syncing the login wallpaper with the desktop wallpaper on Ubuntu"
 description: "Getting the login wallpaper to sync with the desktop wallpaper, when using standalone or Variety wallpaper changer"

 opengraph:
   image: /assets/images/synchronize-login-wallpaper-ubuntu/003.png

-last_modified_at: 2022-04-05
+last_modified_at: 2023-07-29

 ---

-In Ubuntu 20.04, the background image that you set for your desktop doesn't appear on the login screen.
+In Ubuntu 20.04 and 22.04, the background image that you set for your desktop doesn't appear on the login screen.
 There isn't a way to manage the login screen background through the OS settings either.
 In this post I will go over two ways of synchronizing the login screen wallpaper to match the one chosen for the desktop.

 {% gallery "Desktop wallpaper, but dull login screen" %}
 ![](/assets/images/synchronize-login-wallpaper-ubuntu/001.png)